Grant H. Palmer: Career

-Church discipline and resignation
+Church discipline

-Palmer asserts that he was disfellowshipped from the LDS Church in December 2004 as a result of his book, An Insider's View of Mormon Origins, which was skeptical of Mormonism's claimed origins (being disfellowshipped results in probational loss of some church privileges without being forced to leave the church).
+Palmer asserts that he was disfellowshipped from the LDS Church in December 2004 as a result of his book, An Insider's View of Mormon Origins, which was skeptical of Mormonism's claimed origins.
+Being disfellowshipped results in probational loss of some church privileges without being forced to leave the church.

 Palmer concluded that while he liked many of the teachings of Joseph Smith, "the foundational events in church history are too problematic to ignore".
 He found that much of what Latter Day Saints take for granted as literal history has, over the years, been modified to emphasize certain aspects over others.
 This, he believes, has resulted in an inaccurate picture of LDS Church history.

 Palmer argues also that the 'Mormon Jesus' is very different from the current Christian Jesus due to the modern practices of the LDS Church such as tithing, avoidance of alcoholic beverages, and use of special clothing.

 At the time of his disfellowshipment, Palmer stated that he still loved the church, and was pleased he was not excommunicated.
 He also stated that he no longer attended church meetings specifically to avoid offending other members with his opinions as well as due to his rejection of standard LDS beliefs.